XunGong123/XunGong123.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year undergraduate from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/) majoring in Automation.
-And I will obtain Bachelor's degree of Engineering in 2025 as scheduled.
+I am a junior student from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/) majoring in Automation.
+And I will obtain Bachelor's degree of Engineering in July 2025 as scheduled.

-I am now advised by [Prof. Ying Zhang](http://faculty.hitsz.edu.cn/zhangying) from School of Mechanical Engineering and Automation, Harbin Institute of Technology, Shenzhen, and researching solutions of Lyapunov matrix equations.
+I was advised by [Prof. Ying Zhang](http://faculty.hitsz.edu.cn/zhangying) from School of Mechanical Engineering and Automation, Harbin Institute of Technology, Shenzhen in the summer of 2023, and investigated iterative algorithms of Lyapunov matrix equations.

+In 2023 fall, I am a exchange student at [University of California, San Diego](https://ucsd.edu/) in ECE.

+I take interest in circuits design and analysis, signal processing and wireless communication, and want to find more opportunities in these fields.

 My CV is here: [Xun Gong's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

 Educational Background
 ======
 **·** Harbin Institute of Technology, Shenzhen, China.
-(Sep 2021 – June 2025)
+(Sep 2021 – July 2025)

-**·** University of California, San Diego, United States of America (Sep 2023 – Dec 2023)
+**·** University of California, San Diego, USA (Sep 2023 – Dec 2023)